sav-che/TL-2/Authors/Boorsma, Willem Gerbrand {std. Boorsma}.md

-> [!cite] BHL link: this entry starts at [page 325](https://www.biodiversitylibrary.org/item/103859#page/335/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 325](https://www.biodiversitylibrary.org/page/33265522) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Boorsma, Willem Gerbrand (1867-1937), Dutch pharmacist, studied at the University of Utrecht, Dr. pharm. ib.
-1891, went to the Dutch East Indies 1891 as Military dispenser, in charge of the Pharmacological Laboratory at the Buitenzorg (Bogor) Botanic Gardens 1892-1917, also, from 1904 teacher at the School of Agriculture at Buitenzorg, from 1914-1924 director of this school, editor of Teysmannia 1911-1912. (*Boorsma*).
+1891, went to the Dutch East Indies 1891 as Military dispenser, in charge of the Pharmacological Laboratory at the Buitenzorg (Bogor) Botanic Gardens 1892-1917, also, from 1904 teacher at the School of Agriculture at Buitenzorg, from 1914-1924 director of this school, editor of Teysmannia 1911-1912.
+**Abbreviated name**: *Boorsma*

 #### Herbarium and types